SurvivalCodingCampus/sesac7_dart_study/TIL/topics/dart_basics/OOP.md

     }
 }

-// with age stter method can make sure only valid modification to age is applied.
+// with age setter method can make sure only valid modification to age is applied.
 ```
-- Can also throw exeption when user tries to set value with unacceptable input.
+- Can also throw exception when user tries to set value with unacceptable input.

 ## Inheritance
 Enables programmer to reuse a class and extend its functionality to create more **specialized and concrete** subclass.
 Also enables utilizing the concept of **polymorphism**